How Digital Footprint Tracking Works Under the Hood

 The fusion algorithm weighs each signal by its uniqueness and stability.
 A match on a rare canvas hash carries far more weight than a match on a common screen resolution.
 This weighted approach ensures that identification remains accurate even when a subset of signals changes.

-A critical design principle of our system is that identification does not depend on any form of client-side storage.
-We do not set cookies, write to localStorage, or use IndexedDB for tracking purposes.
-The visitor ID is derived entirely from the device's inherent characteristics — the hardware, the software stack, the network configuration.
-This means identification survives cookie clears, incognito mode, and even browser reinstallation.
+A critical design principle of our system is that identification does not depend on client-side storage.
+The visitor ID is derived from the device's inherent characteristics — the hardware, the software stack, the network configuration — which is why identification survives cookie clears, incognito mode, and even browser reinstallation.

 Privacy by Architecture

 Because we collect only technical browser attributes — no browsing history, no form data, no personal content — the privacy impact is minimal.
 The W3C Fingerprinting Guidance outlines best practices for responsible use of browser signals, and our architecture aligns with these principles.
-With cloud-hosted deployment, all processing happens on your infrastructure.
-No visitor data ever reaches our servers.
+Processing happens in our managed cloud, with data residency in the EU or the US depending on the region you choose.
 This architecture makes compliance with GDPR, CCPA, and other privacy regulations straightforward.